 33. 34% of workers don’t feel safe reporting stress because they think it would be interpreted as a lack of interest or unwillingness to do the activity.

-There are several reasons why workers don’t talking about stress with their employers.
+There are several reasons why workers don’t talk about stress with their employers.
 The most prominent one is that they think it will be interpreted as a lack of interest or unwillingness to do the activity (34%), followed by fear of being “weak” (31%), then because they worry it will affect promotion opportunities (22%).

 34. Only four in 10 workers who report stress to their employer are offered some kind of help.

 When workers do end up asking for help, the response they receive is not great.
 Statistics on US stress in the workplace say only 40% of employees are offered help by their employers.
-Usually this help consists of being referred to a mental health professional (26%) or being offered a stress-management class (22%).
+Usually, this help consists of being referred to a mental health professional (26%) or being offered a stress-management class (22%).